zSnails/FishyPrompt/README.md

 ## Credits

-FishyPrompt pays homage to the shel prompt used by [Jon Gjengset](https://github.com/jonhoo).
+FishyPrompt pays homage to the shell prompt used by [Jon Gjengset](https://github.com/jonhoo).
 Special thanks to them for the inspiration.

 ## License